 Step 3: Pick an amp that can do both — X watts at Y ohms

-Look for an amplifier that can put out power within the RMS wattage range you’ve figured in Step 1, at an impedance load the subs can be wired to form, from Step 2.
+Look for an amplifier that can put out power up to the RMS wattage you’ve figured in Step 1, at an impedance load the subs can be wired to form, from Step 2.

 Estimating amp power at the odd impedance values:

 - 8 ohms — figure on the amp putting out half the power it would at 4 ohms